 Smart, innovative, and globally connected

-Urbana is made up of a number of friendly neigborhoods, each with its own neighborhood school and park facilities, and many with an active resident association.
-The range of choices for the home-buyer include the following: the nationally recognized, top-ten West Urbana neigborhood, the stately homes and recreational trails at Stone Creek and Beringer Commons, the smaller homes of the East Urbana and North Urbana Neighborhoods and the more rural feel to the south and northeast.
-Along with all the housing choices, Urbana provides curb-side, single-family and multifamily recycling, with recycling totes given at no extra charge.
-Urbana takes environmental sustainability seriously and is working to reduce our footprint through a Climate Action Plan.
+Urbana is made up of neighborhoods, each with its own neighborhood school and park facilities, and many with an active resident association.
+The range of choices for the home-buyer include: the nationally recognized, top-ten West Urbana neighborhood, the stately homes and recreational trails at Stone Creek and Beringer Commons, the tidy homes of the East Urbana and North Urbana Neighborhoods and the more rural feel to the south and northeast.
+Urbana's growing downtown also offers mixed use housing conveniently located above shops and restaurants.
+Along with all the housing choices, Urbana provides single-family and multifamily recycling, with recycling totes given at no extra charge.
+Urbana takes environmental sustainability seriously and is working to expand solar energy in the city among other green initiatives.

 University of Illinois at Urbana-Champaign